The start of the 2008 saw RML introducing a further evolution

 The

-EX265 is fitted with a fully-integrated computerised dash/data
+EX265 was fitted with a fully-integrated computerised dash/data

 wiring loom is installed directly to the inside of the monocoque

 for protection, access and reliability.
-The car also carries
+The car also carried

 examples of AD Group's latest technology in video monitoring